slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - never say goodbye because goodbye means going away and going awya means forgetting.
 - there are decades when nothing happens and there are weeks when decades happen.
-- a busy mind accelerates the perceived passage of time. buy more time by cultivating peace of mind. -- Naval Ravikant* -->
+- a busy mind accelerates the perceived passage of time. buy more time by cultivating peace of mind. -- Naval Ravikant*

+> *"But how can you live and have no story to tell?"
+-- Fyodor Dostoyevsky*
+-->

 > *"The past doesn’t help understanding the present.
 It’s the present that helps understanding the past."